 While the Labor Department Inspector General is in the process of completing an investigation, there are estimates of at least $63 billion of unemployment aid and possibly $100 billion of stolen taxpayer funds due to identity theft and fraud.

 According to my work colleague at Merchants Information Solutions or MIS – Jeremy Villanueva, Manager of Customer Support Operations said that the MIS ID Theft Restoration Center “experienced a massive increase in government documents and benefits fraud cases since the pandemic started last year.”

-Villanueva stated “the significant increase in unemployment insurance fraud is a direct result of ID theft criminals and fraudsters taking advantage of individual states willingness to quickly pay unemployment benefits without proper vetting of these claims.”
+Villanueva stated, “the significant increase in unemployment insurance fraud is a direct result of ID theft criminals and fraudsters taking advantage of individual states\’ willingness to pay unemployment benefits without proper vetting of these claims quickly.”

 Villanueva said if you receive a 1099-G form in the mail showing benefits disbursed that you did not apply for or receive – your employer or you should take steps to make sure your personal information is secure by completing the following action items:

 - If you receive a 1099-G form, contact your state unemployment benefits agency, as this form does not come from the IRS.